Professor of Sociology and Gender & Sexuality Studies

 - 1808 Chicago Ave, Room 101

-Carrillo serves as a member of the editorial boards of Sexuality Research and Social Policy, and Sexualidad, Salud y Sociedad: Revista Latinoamericana.
+Carrillo serves as a member of the editorial boards of Sexuality Research and Social Policy, and Sexualidad, Salud y Sociedad: Revista Latinoamericana, and is a Senior Editor of Theory and Society.
 He is a past chair of the Sociology of Sexualities Section of the American Sociological Association, and he served as co-chair of the Social, Behavioral, and Economic Science track of the XVII International AIDS Conference.
+He is an elected member of the Sociological Research Association.
 He also has a history of involvement in HIV/AIDS community based organizations.

 - Carrillo, Héctor.
 Pathways of Desire: The Sexual Migration of Mexican Gay Men